-We confine our answer to this question on banks only.
-In general, we agree that there is a need to enhance the information value of the Statement of cash flows of banks, which we believe can be achieved by targeted improvements.
+In general, we agree that there is a need to enhance the information value of the Statement of cash flows of banks and insurance companies, which we believe can be achieved by targeted improvements.
 However, we do not believe the majority of the improvements proposed by EFRAG to be overly promising.

 The first of the three proposals made by EFRAG to narrowly improve the information value of banks' cash flow statements is to remove the categories within the statement.
-Although removing the categories appears to be a reasonable idea, we do not expect significant improvements to derive through this measure, as it is already common practice in many banks to report the cash flows arising from their main business activities (including lending and deposit business) within the operating category.
+Although removing the categories appears to be a reasonable idea, we do not expect significant improvements to arrive from this means, as it is already common practice in many banks to report the cash flows arising from their operating business (including lending and deposit business with customers) within the operating category.